mfarazahmad/MeetMyInterests/README.md

 - Logging using Datadog
 - 100% Code Coverage
 - Linters used:
-- Password for Admin Mode is hashed using a Argon2id hash function using Blake2.
+- Passwords are hashed using a Argon2id hash function using Blake2.
 - Pipeline Orchestrator coming soon!
 (Harness)

 ## Local Setup